kajusK/simple-cms/README.md

 Yet another simple CMS
 =================================

-Don't take this as a reliable software, it was written to practise php and learn something new.
-AFAIK the only project running on this CMS is my personal webpage.
+Small CMS written in PHP with no library/framework requirement.

+It shouldn't be considered finished or reliable software.
+It was written just to learn PHP a bit better.

 Requires:
 ---------
 	 modrewrite, mysqli and php5

 Installation:
 -------------

-	set database in config.php and run install.php

-	admin interface can be found at http://address.foo/path/to/dir/admin
+	set database in config.php and run install.php admin interface can be found at http://url.example.com/path/to/dir/admin